Maverick7741/CritBot/README.md

 # RoyBot
-A flaming hot Discord bot with relatively straightforward features.
+A flaming hot Discord bot with fired up features.